yuuushio/nbody-simulation/README.md

 N-Body Simulation is a common astrophysics simulation, used to model orbiting bodies within a solar system and galaxy.
 The simulation is done with the integration of Newton's gravitational force equation - calculating the gravitational force between two bodies, which is then used to calculate the new velocity and position using a timestep, `dt`.
 This is the common brute-force method with time complexity of `O(n^2)`; it's is good for understanding the concept, and forms a basis for more efficient, practical models.
 The results of the simulation are animated and can be visualized in real-time via a graphical interface, which itself is implemented using PyGame.

-### Update (24/05/2022)
-`main.py` has been refactored to a more efficient version of the original `nbody` (which is now renamed to `nbody_old`).
-It can easily handle (the actual animation) more than 3000 body objects; whereas, the original version would end up lagging (regarding the animation/visualization) significantly when dealing with more than 300 bodies.

-The original version consisted of the conventional, double for-loop - where, for each body, it would calculate its new velocity and position as a result of forces exerted by other bodies.
-As you can probably tell, running this double for-loop, over a large number of bodies, each animation tick, would seriously slow down the processing.
-In the new version, however, the body/object data is transformed into matricies, so as to make use of numpy's broadcasting and vectorized operations, which would allow us to perform the mathematical calculations significantly faster.

 *The original version is still there to see the differences in the implemenation and the performance improvements.*

 ## Dependencies